ilorevilo/beadops/README.md

-# Beadops - Package for operating on microscope data of fluorescent beads
+# Beadops - Package for operations on microscope data of fluorescent beads

 The package provides helper functions for tracking fluorescent beads in z-stacks, linking beads, and calculating the space-resolved compression.
 Particles are tracked with [trackpy](https://github.com/soft-matter/trackpy) and visualized in 3D with [vedo](https://github.com/marcomusy/vedo).